michellekontoff/michellekontoff/README.md

-## 💎 Hi, I'm Michelle and I'm ready code! 💎
+## 💎 Hi, I'm Michelle and I'm ready to code! 💎

 I'm a former bio-research tech, turned code cruncher and bug slayer.
 My first programming languages were HTML and CSS when I was thirteen.
 I wanted to design a pretty page for my Neopets guild, so I taught myself what I needed to know.
 I enjoy solving problems from a logical perspective.
 I decided to make the switch to web development because I realized I was more interested in the tech and web dev is the hot market to be in.